 # --- Account Hooks ---

-# Load a specific config file when you enter an account folder.
+# Load a specific config file when you enter a folder.

 folder-hook 'imaps://private@mail.com/' 'source ~/.config/neomutt/accounts/private.muttrc'